Master the art of perfect proportions with our handy Baker’s Percentage Calculator.

 No, you can make pizza in a regular kitchen oven, and these days you can even make pizza on your stove or your grill.

-Check our Recommended Oven Section to find the oven that best suits your needs.
+Check our Recommended Oven Section for the oven that best suits your needs.

 What is the best flour for pizza?

-The best flour for pizza is flour that contains a high-protein content.
+The best flour for pizza is flour which contains a high-protein content.
 Of course, it will depend on the kind of oven you have.

-In terms of the brand, we’ve found that Caputo Chef’s Flour works best for home ovens while Caputo Pizzeria works best for high-temperature ovens.
+Regarding the brand, we’ve found that Caputo Chef’s Flour works best for home ovens, while Caputo Pizzeria works best for high-temperature ovens.

-To learn more about flour and why we think Caputo is best check the Best Flour for Pizza article.
+Check the Best Flour for Pizza article to learn more about flour and why we think Caputo is best.

 How long should I bake pizza?

 The time to cook your pizza will depend on the kind of pizza you are making and the kind of oven you have.